Aleksandr Sergeyev is currently a

 inline holography, digital signal processing, and laser spectroscopy.
 Dr. Sergeyev is a member of ASEE, IEEE, SPIE and is actively involved in promoting engineering education.

-Dr. Alaraje is currently a Professor and Chair of the Engineering Technology Department at The University of Toledo.
-Previously, Dr. Alaraje was a Professor and Program Chair of Electrical Engineering Technology in the School of Technology at Michigan Tech.
+Dr. Alaraje is a Professor and Program Chair of Electrical Engineering Technology in the School of Technology at Michigan Tech.
 Prior to his faculty appointment, he was employed by Lucent Technologies as a hardware design engineer, from 1997- 2002, and by vLogix as chief hardware design engineer, from 2002-2004.
 Dr. Alaraje’s research interests focus on processor architecture, System-on-Chip design methodology, Field-Programmable Logic Array (FPGA) architecture and design methodology, Engineering Technology Education, and hardware description language modeling.
 Dr. Alaraje is a 2013-2014 Fulbright scholarship recipient at Qatar University, where he taught courses on Embedded Systems.
 Additionally, Dr. Alaraje is a recipient of an NSF award for a digital logic design curriculum revision in collaboration with the College of Lake County in Illinois, and a NSF award in collaboration with the University of New Mexico, Drake State Technical College, and Chandler-Gilbert Community College.
 The award focused on expanding outreach activities to increase the awareness of potential college students about career opportunities in electronics technologies.
 Dr. Alaraje is a member of the American Society for Engineering Education (ASEE), a member of the ASEE Electrical and Computer Engineering Division, a member of the ASEE Engineering Technology Division, a senior member of the Institute of Electrical & Electronic Engineers (IEEE), and a member of the Electrical and Computer Engineering Technology Department Heads Association (ECETDHA).

 Scott Kuhl is an Associate Professor of Computer Science and an Adjunct Associate Professor of Cognitive & Learning Sciences at Michigan Technological University.
 He received his Ph.D. in Computer Science from the University of Utah in 2009.
-His primary research interests include immersive virtual environments, head-mounted displays, and spatial perception.
+He has been the faculty advisor for Husky Game Development Enterprise since Spring 2010.
+His research interests include immersive virtual environments, head-mounted displays, and spatial perception.
 A link to his web page can be found at http://www.cs.mtu.edu/.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.